 Businesses that do well and operate successfully function like a well-oiled machine.
 The different elements of a business connect and communicate with each other.
 Contractors that have success in asset tracking are thinking and acting way beyond just tracking.
 They are focused on asset management which starts by connecting their asset data (via asset tracking hardware) to their team members that need it.

 Different types of Asset related data (outside of solely location) play a huge role in supporting other roles and departments in a construction company outside of just the field and project teams.
-Learn a few ways effective managers use asset tracking here.
+Learn 3 reasons why effective managers use asset tracking.

 Teams and departments that benefit from asset tracking data include:

-- Shop Personnel.
-It helps with regularly scheduled and ongoing preventive maintenance , as well as repair and replacement needs, and scheduling downtime around required uptime.
+- Shop Personnel: It helps with regularly scheduled and ongoing preventive construction equipment maintenance, as well as repair and replacement needs, and scheduling downtime around required uptime.

 When the whole team is using your asset tracking data, you’re getting more value out of the system with a broader reach throughout your organization.